SensehacK/dev-cheatsheet/architecture/terminologies/video_terms.md

 As described by my architect.
 It's generally a periodic request sent as a 'keep alive' / I'm still here / periodic update mechanism.
 Like the player sending a heartbeat analytics message every 60s with info about the stream.
 The app also sends a periodic request to monitor that the user is still watching a stream and count towards their max concurrent streams limit.

+Could be also extended towards the Analytics heartbeats.

 ## CDN